After being hanged in 1841 for throwing 70 people off of an aqueduct in Lisbon, Diogo Alves' preserved head has been in a jar in a university lab.

 For years, Diogo Alves terrorized the people of Lisbon, Portugal as a thief and a cold-blooded murderer.

 Indeed, he’s considered the city’s first real serial killer.
 But although he was executed for these crimes in 1841, his legacy has persisted — because his head was preserved in a glass jar at the University of Lisbon’s Faculty of Medicine.

 The Horrifying Crimes Of Diogo Alves

 Born in Galicia in 1810, Diogo Alves traveled to Lisbon as a young child to work as a servant in the affluent homes of the capital city.

-It wasn’t long before young Alves realized that a life of crime was better for turning a profit, and in 1836 he had himself transferred to work in a home located on the Aqueduto das Águas Livres, the Aqueduct of the Free Waters.
+But it wasn’t long before young Alves realized that a life of crime was better for turning a profit, and in 1836, he had himself transferred to work in a home located on the Aqueduto das Águas Livres, the Aqueduct of the Free Waters.